Amna Al Qubaisi

-Amna Al Qubaisi (آمنة القبيسي; born 28 March 2000) is an American-born Emirati racing driver who currently competes in the Ligier European Series with Team Virage in the #88 entry alongside her sister Hamda.
+Amna Al Qubaisi (آمنة القبيسي; born 28 March 2000) is an Emirati racing driver who currently competes in the Porsche Carrera Cup Asia, the first female to do so.
+Al Qubaisi previously competed in the all-female F1 Academy championship, joining the Red Bull Academy Programme to represent RB Formula One Team.
+Amna also recently competed in the 2025 Ligier European Series with Team Virage in the No. 88 entry alongside her sister Hamda.
 On 16 December 2018, she became the first Middle Eastern woman to take part in a motorsport test program for Formula E after the Diriyah ePrix in Saudi Arabia.

+In 2026, Al Qubaisi was named in the inaugural TIME100 Sport list, honouring the most influential people in global sport.

 Early and personal life

-Amna was born in Washington, Virginia, United States to Khaled Al Qubaisi, former CEO of Real Estate and Infrastructure Investment at Mubadala Investment Company and the first Emirati to compete at the 24 Hours of Le Mans race, claiming two class podiums.
+Al Qubaisi was born in Washington, Virginia, United States to Khaled Al Qubaisi, former CEO of Real Estate and Infrastructure Investment at Mubadala Investment Company and the first Emirati to compete at the 24 Hours of Le Mans race, claiming two class podiums.
 She competed in karting for Daman Speed Academy.

-Amna attends Sorbonne University Abu Dhabi, completing a degree in Records Management and Archival Science and her interests include karting, gymnastics and jet skiing.
+Al Qubaisi attended Sorbonne University Abu Dhabi, completing a degree in Records Management and Archival Science and her interests include karting, gymnastics and jet skiing.

 Career

 Karting

-Amna began her karting career in 2014 at the age of 14.
+Al Qubaisi began her karting career in 2014 at the age of fourteen.
 She was the first Arab woman to participate at the Rotax Max Challenge (RMC) World Finals.
-Two years later she began competing internationally, claiming multiple top 10 finishes.
+Two years later she began competing internationally, claiming multiple top-ten finishes.
 In 2017, she was the first Arab girl to win the UAE RMC Championship.
 She was also the first female to be sponsored by Kaspersky Lab, and to be selected by the ATCUAE to represent the UAE at the GCC Young Drivers Academy Programme, which she won.

 X30 Euro Series Wackersdorf

-Amna and her sister Hamda participated at the X30 Euro Series in Wackersdorf with Team Driver.
-It was Amna's first time driving in Wackersdorf, but she showed great pace, finishing amongst the top five in one of her heats.
-Amna finished 16th overall out of 54 drivers, and was the only female to reach the Final.
+Al Qubaisi and her sister Hamda participated at the X30 Euro Series in Wackersdorf with Team Driver.
+It was Al Qubaisi's first time driving in Wackersdorf, but she showed great pace, finishing amongst the top-five in one of her heats.
+She finished 16th overall out of 54 drivers, and was the only female to reach the Final.

 Formula 4

-Amna competed in the 2018 Italian F4 Championship with the championship winning Prema Powerteam.
+Al Qubaisi competed in the 2018 Italian F4 Championship with the championship winning Prema Powerteam.
 She competed in six of the seven rounds, with her highest place finish in a race being 12th.
 She also took part the following season, finishing 31st with no points.